dotnet/csharplang/proposals/function-pointers.md

 calling_convention =
     'managed' |
+    'unmanaged' |
     'cdecl' |
     'winapi' |
     'fastcall' |
     'stdcall' |
     'thiscall' ;
 ```

+The `unmanaged` calling convention represents the default calling convention for native code on the current platform.

 When there is a nested function pointer, a function pointer which has or returns a function pointer, parens can be
 opitionally used to disambiguate the signature.
 Though they are not required and the resulting types are equivalent.